Renting Out Your Home in San Francisco: Everything You Should Consider

 Renting out a property is, at its core, a business.
 Like any business owner, you’ll need to understand local and state laws to avoid legal pitfalls.

-Hiring a property manager with legal knowledge or access to in-house legal counsel can help ensure your lease agreements are up to date and compliant.
+Hiring a real estate property manager with legal knowledge or access to in-house legal counsel can help ensure your lease agreements are up to date and compliant.
 These professionals stay current with regulatory changes in San Francisco’s rental landscape, which can shift frequently.

 Screen Tenants Carefully